web-differently12/growchief/README.md

 ## Sponsorship

-This can be very vaulable for Proxies / Lead enrichment companies, feel free to check our sponsorship page.
+This can be very valuable for Proxies / Lead enrichment companies, feel free to check our sponsorship page.